 “This year, the state government has not kept any provision for a bonus to farmers as they are expecting the bumper crop,” he said, adding that the department has earmarked Rs 700 crore for payment through banks to farmers against the paddy sold to the PACS and VMs.

 The minister said both the categories of farmers – ‘ryots’ (those who own land) and non-‘ryots’ (those who do cultivation under sharecropping system or on land taken on lease from others) – would have to first go for online registration either on the department’s website cooperative.bih.nic.in, or on the website of their specific districts.
-They would also have to furnish documents related to their identity, address, land and bank accounts.
-The non-‘ryots’ would have to furnish self-certified document on their farmer-status, along with certificate either from ‘kisan salahkar’ or ward member of the village they live in.
+They would also have to furnish documents related to their identity, address, land, and bank accounts.
+The non-‘ryots’ would have to furnish self-certified documents on their farmer status, along with a certificate either from ‘Kisan salah are or ward member of the village they live in.

 READ ALSO :

 - Data rates cut: How Airtel, Vodafone, Idea make it difficult for Reliance Jio to poach customers

 - After the TMC leader’s complaint, blogger Tarak Biswas was arrested in Bengal for mocking Islam.